-Prerequisites: NRP 120, NRP 121, BIO 107, MA 109 Co-requisites: NRP 131, NRP 134, NRP 135, PS 201
+Prerequisites: NRP 120, NRP 121, BIO 107, MA 109

 This course is part one of a two-part series focusing on medical/surgical practical nursing care of the adult client.
 This course will focus on conditions associated with endocrine, gastrointestinal, urinary, sensory, cardiovascular, respiratory, musculoskeletal, reproduction systems, and infection manifestations.
 The student will learn safe, culturally sensitive care, principles of therapeutic communication with diverse populations, evidence-based practice, and the nursing process to prioritize the needs of adult patients.
-Students will build upon the knowledge of medication dosage and calculations and relate the medications associated to these conditions.
+Students will build upon the knowledge of medication dosage and calculations and relate the medications associated to these conditions

-NRP 131 Practical Nursing Medical/Surgical I Clinical
+NRP 131 Practical Nursing Medical/Surgical I

-Prerequisites: NRP 120, NRP 121, BIO 107, MA 109 Co-requisites: NRP 130, NRP 134, NRP 135, PS 201
+Prerequisites: NRP 120, NRP 121, BIO 107, MA 109